-A maximum of 12 children in the early years age group may attend at any one time and there are currently 16 children on roll.
-The setting supports children with learning difficulties and/or disabilities and children who speak English as an additional language.
-The setting is registered on the Early Years Register and is also registered on the compulsory and voluntary parts of the Childcare Register.
+The setting is registered on the Early Years Register and the compulsory part of the Childcare Register and voluntary part of the Childcare Register.
+A maximum of 16 children in the early years age range may attend at any one time and there are currently 10 children on roll.
+The setting is in receipt of nursery education funding and supports children with special educational needs and/or disabilities and children who speak English as an additional language.

-There are four members of staff employed to work with the children all of whom hold appropriate early years qualifications.
-Opening times are Monday to Friday 9.00a.m until 4.00p.m term time only.
-Children attend for a variety of sessions.
-Access to the group is by a ramped area.
+There are three members of staff employed to work with the children, all of whom hold appropriate early years qualifications.
+Opening times are Monday to Friday 7.30 am until 6.00 pm.